4 Effective Ways to Remove Character from String using JavaScript

 Output:

-Now let’s remove the last character from the string using the substring method in the below example.
+Now, let’s remove the last character from the string using the substring method as demonstrated in the following example.

 function removeLastCharacter() {